datakurre/collective.venusianconfig/README.rst

 The ugly:

-**zope.configuration** is mostly syntax-agnostic, but unfortunately ZCML has been the only implemented syntax for it has we have also used to call its ZCML-specific API directly (e.g. in test fixtures and in z3c.autoinclude).
+**zope.configuration** is mostly syntax-agnostic, but unfortunately ZCML has been the only implemented syntax for it and we have also used to call its ZCML-specific API directly (e.g. in test fixtures and in z3c.autoinclude).

-Therefore a new zope.configuration syntax cannot be introduced outside zope.configuration without monkeypatching the original code.
+Therefore a new zope.configuration syntax cannot be introduced outside zope.configuration without monkeypatching...

-**venusianconfiguration** works by monkeypatching a ZCML file loading method in **zope.configuration** to accept also Python files and let venusianconfiguration handle those files.
-In addition to that also a custom `site.zcml`-file is required to make z3c.autoinclude load also venusianconfigured packges.
+**venusianconfiguration** works by monkeypatching the processxmlfile method in **zope.configuration**'s ZCML-support to accept also Python files pass those to venusianconfiguration to process.

+Also, in addition to that monkeypatch, a custom `site.zcml`-file is required to make z3c.autoinclude load also venusianconfigured packges.

+Todo:

+- Add monkeypatch for z3c.autoinclude to try also .py-files when .zcml-files do not exist to get rid of the need for custom site.zcml

 Usage
 -----